Lasseignejk/DC-Notes/React/React3--Forms.md

     const [email, setEmail] = useState("");
     const [password, setPassword] = useState("");

-So we need to track the state everytime the input field changes, everytime the user types something.
+So we need to track the state every time the input field changes, every time the user types something.
 TO practice, put this on one of your inputs

     onChange={() => console.log("joe is typing")}

-Everytime you put something in that input, it should console log that.
+Every time you put something in that input, it should console log that.
 Level up:

     onChange={(e) => console.log(e.target.value)}

-That will console log everytime you put something new.
+That will console log every time you put something new.

     j
     jo